-The Board of Directors and Stockholders of Hallmark Financial Services, Inc. and subsidiaries:
+The Board of Directors and Stockholders of Hallmark Financial Services, Inc. and subsidiaries

-We have audited the accompanying consolidated balance sheets of Hallmark Financial Services, Inc. and subsidiaries (the Company) as of December 31, 2012 and 2011, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
+We have audited the accompanying consolidated balance sheets of Hallmark Financial Services, Inc. and subsidiaries (the Company) as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
 Our audits also included the financial statement schedules listed in Item 15(a)(2).
-These consolidated financial statements and schedules are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and schedules based on our audits.
+These financial statements and schedules are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and schedules based on our audits.